2lambda123/forex/README.md

 # Modeling

-Data transformation and modeling pipelines were used to gridsearch cross validate the models and prevent data leakage.
-The data transformation steps included scaling, selecting the best features, and dimensionality reduction.
+Data transformation and modeling pipelines were used to gridsearch and cross validate the models and prevent data leakage.
+The data transformation steps include scaling, selecting the best features, and dimensionality reduction.
 Logistic regression, boosted trees, and neural networks were used for the models.
-Each step in the pipeline has a variety of parameters that can be tuned and each time granularity has different timeframe features selected.
-I used a powerful Amazon Web Service EC2 server to do the gridsearch parameter optimization in parallel.
-Both ROC_AUC and a Custom % Return scoring function was used for gridsearching.
+Each step in the pipeline has a variety of parameters that can be tuned and each time granularity uses its most important features and feature timeframes.
+I used a powerful Amazon Web Service EC2 server to compute the gridsearch parameter optimization in parallel.
+Both ROC AUC and a Custom % Return function were used for gridsearching scoring.

 *Future Opportunities: Optimize the gridsearch scoring function to incorporate other financial metrics including alpha, beta, max drawdown, etc.*